Information about Ebola

 All U.S. citizens traveling abroad should register with the Smart Traveler Enrollment Program (STEP) at travel.state.gov.

-The CDC announced that public health authorities will begin active post-arrival monitoring of travelers whose travel originates in Liberia, Sierra Leone, or Guinea.
+Public health authorities are now actively monitoring travelers, post-arrival, whose travel originates in Liberia, Sierra Leone, or Guinea.

 The CDC issued advice for colleges, universities and students.
 We have reviewed that guidance to ensure that our university practices align with it.